Board of Directors

-Gerald has been building and leading international vendor risk and privacy programs in the financial, automotive and tech sectors for over a decade.
-He currently leads the Vendor Risk Management program at Asurion, an $8 billion company with 16,000+ employees globally.
-Gerald received his bachelor’s in Economics from the University of North Carolina and his law degree from Chapman University.
+Gerald has been building and leading global privacy and vendor risk management programs in the financial, automotive and tech sectors for over a decade.
+He received his bachelor’s in Economics from the University of North Carolina and his law degree from Chapman University.
 He is an IAPP Fellow of Information Privacy.

 Gina Baker, Intermountain Health